Boston Terrier Age in Human Years (Age Chart & Life Stages)

 This table shows why a single multiplier simply doesn’t work.
 A Boston Terrier’s age must be estimated using life stages and biological aging patterns, not a fixed formula.

-Boston Terrier Age Calculator (Dog Years to Human Years)
+Boston Terrier Age Chart (Dog Years to Human Years)

-A Boston Terrier age calculator helps you understand how old your dog is in human years, based on how dogs really grow and age.
-Instead of using one fixed number, this calculator looks at how fast dogs age at different times of life.
+This chart helps you understand your Boston Terrier’s age in human years based on real aging patterns.
+Instead of using one fixed number, this chart reflects how fast dogs age at different stages of life.

 Boston Terriers grow very fast in their first year.
 After that, aging slows down.
 This is why puppy years count more, and adult years count less.